 Develop Better Regulations

 To assist with all the above, and more, governments need to improve effective regulations.

 - Stopping people inappropriately disposing of waste

 - Pricing water in a way that will be beneficial to all

 Education is the ultimate solution for finding new and better ways to conserve water.
 It's the same with the climate crisis; the population must be educated on how to change their lifestyles to help reduce the impact of these threats.

+When will we run out of water?
 We must be fully aware of what lies ahead.
 Consuming less is a seemingly simple, yet hugely effective approach.

 It's not just individuals either, but corporations and supply chains need to be equipped with the right information to ensure they act sustainably.